Commitment to Your Privacy

 Information We Collect and How We Use It

 When using our website, you should understand that we routinely collect certain information about use of our website (described below).
-Also, by: accessing certain areas of the site requiring registration, receiving our electronic newsletters, participating in the Job board, submitting news or information to our editors, commenting on online content, making a purchase in our Store, downloading a whitepaper, submitting an electronic form requesting more information from an advertiser, or by clicking on a link in our website prompting you to contact us and sending us an electronic mail message, you may provide us with personal information about you or through which you may be identified (“Personal Information”).
+Also, by: accessing certain areas of the site requiring registration or a personal identification or account number or code, receiving our electronic newsletters, participating in the Job board, submitting news or information to our editors, participating in the Forum, making a purchase in our Store, downloading a whitepaper, submitting an electronic form requesting more information from an advertiser, or by clicking on a link in our website prompting you to contact us and sending us an electronic mail message, you may provide us with personal information about you or through which you may be identified (“Personal Information”).
 This statement applies to information we learn about you by any of these methods.

 Website Use Information